 The effects of poverty are intricately and deeply connected.
-However, it is helpful to individually identify its numerous effects before observing them in relation to one another.
+However, it is helpful to individually identify the effects of poverty before observing them in relation to one another.
 This, in turn, will provide insight as to the causes of poverty well as how to alleviate poverty entirely.
-Here are just five effects of poverty:
+Discussed below are the main effects of poverty and their implications.

 - Child Development

 Children living in poverty are more likely to learn poor health behaviors and are more susceptible to mental illness as they grow older.
 Children living in constant poverty also show the worst cognitive development, compared to children from higher socio-economic backgrounds.
 Children who are poor are often unable to participate in social, leisure and celebratory activities, which can negatively impact their self-esteem and friendships.
 They may feel less able to take advantage of learning opportunities in school, which can eventually hurt their future employment prospects.

 The Edinburgh Study of Youth Transitions and Crime found that poverty had a significant and direct effect on young people’s likelihood to engage in violence at age 15.
 Young people living in a family where the head of the household was unemployed were also more likely to participate in criminal behavior.Even poor individuals with “low risk” backgrounds were more likely to engage in violence.
 This means that for certain types of young people, living in a poor household increases their risk of engaging in violence beyond what one would expect.

 Children born into poverty are also more likely to grow up to be poor.
 For example, poor teenagers in Britain in the 1970s are twice as likely to be poor as adults, while poor teenagers in the 1980s are four times as likely to remain poor.When parents cannot find stable work, they are unable to provide their children with necessary attention and resources.
 This ultimately makes it more difficult for them to build a better life for their children in the future.